treffynnon/ssmh/README.md

 ## Why?

-There is an amazing array of information out there on the Peter Millet designed Starving Student Hybrid headphone amplifier and various community modifications.
+There is an amazing array of information out there on the Peter Millet designed [Starving Student Hybrid headphone amplifier][pm-ssmh] and various community modifications.
 This project is an attempt to make it more easily accessible rather than requiring someone to delve into a forum thread many hundreds of pages deep.

 I have drafted schematics for the circuits based around the following valves: